Juiced 2: Hot Import Nights: Gameplay

 The game starts off with two initiation races, before placing the player in a nightclub, where they can choose and modify a car.
 The game features 89 cars from licensed manufacturers, such as Mazda, Toyota, Nissan and Ford, as well as an extensive modification system.
 The player must complete 10 Leagues, beginning with Rookie and progressing through League 7 - 1, World Class and HIN Elite.
 ‘Goals’ must be completed through each League, the amount varying dependent on each League.
 These goals unlock a promotional event, which will promote the player to the next League if won.
 Unlike the first instalment, Juiced 2 does not feature the racing calendar, the respect system and the drag races from Juiced.

 Juiced 2 only includes two types of racing: circuit and drift.

 Reception

-The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" on all platforms according to video game review aggregator website Metacritic.

 One reviewer claimed "the game engine is held together with duct tape" but that overall Juiced 2 is a "cult classic" and "one of a handful of games made for the 7th generation to continue the legacy of the Underground series."